My favorite usability testing question

 Give the question a shot.
 Let me know how it works, and if you have any other personal favorite questions!

 This post was written by the founder of Purple.
-We’re building planning boards for designers where you can keep all of your project work together in one place.
-Head over to www.purple.pm while we’re still in a free beta to try it out.
+We’re building project planning boards for designers where you can keep all of your work together in one place.
+Head over to www.purple.pm to sign up for free.